socialabs/mongo-python-driver/doc/api/motor/examples.rst

         db = self.settings['db']

         # motor.Op raises an exception on error, otherwise returns result
-        result = yield motor.Op(db.messages.insert,
+        result = yield motor.Op(db.messages.insert, {'msg': msg})
-            {'msg': msg},
-            callback=self._on_response)

         # Success
         self.redirect('/')

-One could also do scatter-gather concurrent operations.
+One can also parallelize operations and wait for all to complete.
 To query for two messages at once and wait for both:

 .. code-block:: python